zdinakmg/zdinakmg.github.io/_pages/cv.md

 **Washington University in St. Louis**
 * Ph.D.
 Economics, expected May 2020.
   * Advisor: Werner Ploberger.
-  * Thesis: _Information in Risk Neutral Probabilities; Essays in Financial Econometrics_.
+  * Thesis: _Information in the Risk-Neutral Measure—Essays in Financial Econometrics_.
 * M.A.
-Economics awarded 2016.
+Economics, 2016.

+**University of Cincinnati**
+* B.A.
+Economics, 2010.

 Research
 ======